 For once, I didn’t order my usual Pad Thai (my favourite Thai dish) – although my friend did and I ended up eating some of hers anyway!
 I decided on the Pad Gratiam Prig Thai (stir-fried garlic, pepper and coriander with prawn).
 Although I was unsure after ordering it, once it arrived it was more than I hoped for.
 I’m not a huge fan of spicy food, but this dish was full of flavour, the three spices complimenting each other perfectly and the prawn was cooked just right.
 My friend ordered the Prawn Pad Thai, which was a good size.
 Lashings of noodles, dried shrimps, egg, turnips in tamarind sauce, bean sprouts, spring onion and crushed peanut.

 While the food was tasty and authentic, the service wasn’t up to expectation.
 It took us ages to get the waitress’ attention when we wanted some water or the bill.
 The café could have been a bit warmer – but I would expect in the spring or summer, or perhaps in a different seat (not by the door), this wouldn’t be an issue.
 However, I enjoyed the food enough to return should I be in the area.

 - Thai Corner Café, 236 St Paul’s Road, Islington, N1 2LJ.
 Tel: 0207 7048227.
 Nearest tube: Highbury & Islington.
 For more information, visit the Thai Corner Café website.

 For a list of all Metro Girl’s bar and restaurant reviews, click here.

-Posted on 4 February 2014, in Grub, London and tagged eating, Highbury and Islington, london, restaurants, Thai Corner Cafe, Thai food.
+Posted on 4 Feb 2014, in Grub, London and tagged eating, Highbury and Islington, London, Thai food.
 Bookmark the permalink.
 Comments Off on Thai Corner Cafe review: Good value, tasty Thai food in no frills venue.